hadronjs/hadron/README.md

 # Update

+* Backup everything, in particular the data directory and any custom plugin/theme
-* Remove old dependencies
+* Remove the old dependencies
 ```
 $ rm -rf node_modules
 ```

-* Pull the latest `hadron-seed` code (this will update versions in `package.json` and default config if needed).
+* Pull the latest `hadron-seed` code (this will update the versions in `package.json` and default config if needed).
 ```
 $ git pull -s recursive hadron-seed master
 ```